What Is a Seed? Simple Science for Preschoolers

 Remind children to wash their hands after touching seeds or cotton.

 If you want to build your child’s interest in nature, our blogs on nurturing environmental awareness can be helpful.
-They offer insights, lessons and resources to help kids connect with the world around them.
+They offer insights, lessons, and resources to help kids connect with the world around them.
 Check out our articles on Nature & Environment here.

 Observation Chart for Kids

 Create a simple chart where children can draw what they see each day.
-The chart will have a row of boxes labelled Day 1, Day 2, Day 3, and so on.
+The chart will have a row of boxes labeled Day 1, Day 2, Day 3, and so on.
+Inside each box, kids draw what they see.
+Below each box, you can add tiny prompts like:

 “What changed today?”